We share what we learn while making video.

 The Bottom Line

-Vertical video isn’t a nice-to-have anymore.
-It’s how your audience watches.
+Vertical video isn’t optional anymore.
+It’s how audiences watch.

-If you’re still creating only horizontal content, you’re designing for yesterday’s screens.
+If you’re still creating only horizontal content, you’re making videos for yesterday’s screens.
+Mobile-first platforms and viewers have already moved on.